aws-powertools/powertools-lambda-dotnet/examples/ServerlessApi/Readme.md

 ### Tracing

-Tracing is enabled by setting `Tracing` property in the [SAM Template](src/LambdaPowertoolsAPI/serverless.template) to `true`.
+Tracing is enabled by setting the `Tracing` property in the [SAM Template](src/LambdaPowertoolsAPI/serverless.template) to `true`.
 To see more insides in what are execution times of each endpoint `GET /api/values` and `GET /api/values/{id}` are annotated with the `[TracingAttribute]`.
 The segments has been named to so different names then `Get` by setting `SegmentName` above the method

 ```c#
     [Tracing(SegmentName = "Values::GetById")]